tmtsoftware/csw/docs/src/main/location.md

 ## Tracking

-This example:

-* begins by `track`ing a TcpConnection.
-For that purpose, LocationService provides a stream of notification events.
-Each received event is processed by printing on console.
-We also acquire a  killSwitch to turn the stream off.
-* in next two lines, a tcp and a http connection is `register`ed
-* after registration is successful, a tcp registration event is printed on the console.
-* connections are unregistered
+* The lifecycle of a connection of interest can be followed using `track` API which takes a `Connection` instance as a parameter.
+This Connection being tracked need not already be registered with LocationService.
+It's alright to track connections that will be registered in future.
+In return, caller gets two values:
+     1. A **source** that will emit stream of `TrackingEvents` for the connection
+     2. A **Killswitch** to turn off the stream when no longer needed.
+* Akka stream API provides many building blocks to process this stream such as Flow and Sink.
+In example, Sink is used to print each incoming `TrackingEvent`.
-* stream is shutdown using killSwitch
+* Consumer can shut down the stream using Killswitch.

 scala
 :   @@snip [LocationServiceDemoExample.scala](../../../csw-location/src/test/scala/csw/services/location/scaladsl/demo/LocationServiceDemoExample.scala) { #tracking }